orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 ## General

+### What is prePO?

+prePO is a decentralized trading platform allowing anyone to gain synthetic exposure to any pre-IPO stock or pre-IDO token.

+### What is prePO's mission?

+prePO's mission is to democratize pre-public investing - transforming a world of financial exclusion into a world of permissionless access.

 ### Where does the name prePO come from?

 prePO stands for "pre Public Offering", as opposed to IPO (Initial Public Offering).